EleanorKahn/I-Choose-You/README.md

 Welcome to I Choose You!

+I had a different idea for this project initially, but realized it required far, far more knowledge of Pokemon than I have, and was, as a result, not necessarily an effective use of resources.
+I may revisit at a later date.

 I built this project with the following learning goals in mind:
 -Fetching from an API
 -Displaying data in card format